Team-Nutshell/team-nutshell.github.io/nutshellengine/articles/3rdanniversary.md

 The **first NutshellEngine game to come to Steam**!

 It's made by me and it's called **B-Line**.
-It's a walking simulator where you have to explore different environments that you access via the **B-Line subway** to find out how to escape the station.
+It's a **knowledge-based walking simulator** where you have to explore different environments that you access via the **B-Line subway** to find out how to escape the station.

-It's releasing **October 3rd 2025** and I'm really happy with the result.
+It's releasing **October 3rd 2025**, has **both a Windows and a Linux build**, with the *Steam Deck* as a first-class platform, and I'm really happy with the result.

 <iframe src="https://store.steampowered.com/widget/3939010/" frameborder="0" width="646" height="190"></iframe>